I hope you are as excited as I am about learning your Windows 10 keyboard shortcuts!

 Windows key (start typing) or Ctrl + Esc (start typing)

-The Windows search (or Cortana shortcut) is arguably the most useful shortcut that exists in Windows 10.
+Windows search (or Cortana shortcut) is THE most useful shortcut that exists in Windows 10.

 That’s because it allows you to hit the Windows key (or Ctrl + Esc) and find almost anything on your computer faster than you could find it digging around yourself.